-$^{^{162}}$ 16 U.S.C. § 2601 et seq.
+145 16 U.S.C. § 2601 et seq.
 (2018).
 PURPA was enacted to help lessen the dependence on fossil fuels and promote the development of power generation from non-utility power producers.

-163 16 U.S.C. § 824a-3; PURPA, Sec.
+146 16 U.S.C. § 824a-3; PURPA, Sec.
 210(a)-(b).

-$^{^{164}}$ Qualifying Facility Rates and Requirements; Implementation Issues Under the Public Utility Regulatory Policies Act of 1978, Notice of Proposed Rulemaking, 168 FERC \P 61,184 (2019) ("QF NOPR").
+$^{^{147}}$ Qualifying Facility Rates and Requirements; Implementation Issues Under the Public Utility Regulatory Policies Act of 1978, Notice of Proposed Rulemaking, 168 FERC \P 61,184 (2019) ("QF NOPR").

-165 The QF NOPR was published in the Fed.
+148 The QF NOPR was published in the Fed.
 Reg. on Oct.
 4, 2019 (Vol. 84, No. 193) pp. 53,246-53,275.

+MA AG, MA DPU, and AEE.
+Since the last Report, several Congressman have sent comments supporting comments submitted by others.
+Chairman Chatterjee acknowledged each of the comments received from Congressmen.
 Late filed comments were submitted by the American Dams, California PUC, TerraForm and the Arizona Corporation Commission.
 This matter remains pending before the FERC.

-• Order 864: Public Util.
+Order 864: Public Util.
 Trans.
 ADIT Rate Changes (RM19-5)

-On November 21, 2019, the FERC issued its final rule a NOPR ("Order 864")166 requiring all public utility transmission providers with transmission rates under an OATT, a transmission owner tariff, or a rate schedule to revise those rates to account for changes caused by the 2017 Tax Cuts and Jobs Act ("2017 Tax Law").
+On November 21, 2019, the FERC issued its final rule a NOPR ("Order 864")149 requiring all public utility transmission providers with transmission rates under an OATT, a transmission owner tariff, or a rate schedule to revise those rates to account for changes caused by the 2017 Tax Cuts and Jobs Act ("2017 Tax Law").
 Specifically, for transmission formula rates, Order 864 requires public utilities (i) to deduct excess ADIT from or add deficient ADIT to their rate bases and adjust their income tax allowances by amortized excess or deficient ADIT; and (ii) to incorporate a new permanent worksheet into their transmission formula rates that will annually track ADIT information.
-The FERC did not adopt its proposals in the ADIT NOPR167 that were applicable to public utilities with stated rates.
+The FERC did not adopt its proposals in the ADIT NOPR150 that were applicable to public utilities with stated rates.
 Order 864 will become effective January 27, 2020.
 Requests for rehearing were filed by APPA and Exelon.
 On January 21, 2020, the FERC issued a tolling order affording it additional time to consider the APPA and Exelon requests.

 New England TO Compliance Filings - Extensions of Time to File.
-Since the last Report, National Grid (Feb 10), Eversource (Feb 18), UI (Feb 20), VT Electric Transmission Co. ("VETCO") (Feb 25), and New Hampshire Transmission ("NHT") (Feb 26) each requested that their deadline for submitting a compliance filing be extended until July 31, 2020-the date of the TOs' next annual informational filing for regional formula rates.
-The National Grid, Eversource, UI, and VETCO requests were granted on February 18, 24, 26, and March 2, respectively.
-The NHT request is still pending.
-As previously reported, the deadline for submitting Order 864 compliance filings has already been extended to July 31, 2020 for VTransco.168 New England Electric Transmission Corporation (ER20-1089), New England Hydro Transmission Electric Company (ER20-1088), and New England Hydro Transmission Corporation (ER20-1087) each submitted their compliance filings on February 26, 2020, with comments, if any, on those filings due on or before March 18, 2020.
+VTransco (Feb 3), National Grid (Feb 10), Eversource (Feb 18), UI (Feb 20), VT Electric Transmission Co. ("VETCO") (Feb 25), and New Hampshire Transmission ("NHT") (Feb 26) each requested that their deadline for submitting a compliance filing be extended until July 31, 2020-the date of the TOs' next annual informational filing for regional formula rates.
+Each of those requests has been granted.

+New England Compliance Filings - New England Electric Transmission Corporation (ER20-1089), New England Hydro Transmission Electric Company (ER20-1088), and New England Hydro Transmission Corporation (ER20-1087) each submitted their compliance filings on February 26, 2020, with comments, if any, on those filings due on or before March 18, 2020; none were filed.
+VELCO, the IRH Management Committee, and GMP (just in ER20-1089) each intervened.
+These compliance filings are pending before the FERC.